MateuszOskedraFHNWAccount/Internet-Technology/README.md

 - As a student, I wish to assign rooms to the created mentoring or collaboration events.

+- (optional, v2.0) As a student, I want to create forum posts about any topic to share knowledge, seek advice, or discuss academic and non-academic matters with my peers.

+- (optional, v2.0) As a student, I want to respond to forum threads, allowing me to contribute to discussions, offer my insights, or seek further clarification on topics of interest.

 **Admin User Stories:**

 - As an admin, I need to modify or delete any tutoring offers or requests, project mentoring, collaborations, and buddy offers to ensure the platform's content remains relevant and appropriate.